Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Spearfish Water Department currently has 3 types of water meters being used in residences and businesses:

 Water meters are typically installed near the location the water is plumbed into the structure.
 Water meters are almost always installed indoors due to our freezing conditions.
+Meters located in unheated areas should be heat taped and insulated to prevent from freezing.
+Please follow heat tape instructions or contact a plumbing professional.

 Review a gallery of SRII and iPerl water meters.